Why Your Posts Schedule Is (Probably) The Weakest Part Of Your GBP

 - Restaurants — menu highlights, daily specials, chef stories, booking prompts.

 - Mortgage brokers — rate updates, first-home-buyer guides, refinancing tips.
+See what our audit of 59 broker profiles found about posting gaps.

 - Real estate agents — open house announcements, neighbourhood reports, sold highlights.